andibraeu/qtrollolo/README.md

 }
 ```

 list IDs you can get via https://api.trello.com/1/board/<board id>?key=<your api dev key>&cards=none&lists=open&list_fields=name&token=<user token>.
+You can get cardfields per list or a default set.
 The board ID is available from public URL.
 More information, including field names on this API you can find on https://trello.com/docs/